aviramha/ormsgpack/README.md

 >>> ormsgpack.packb({"a": 1, "ä": 2, "A": 3}, option=ormsgpack.OPT_SORT_KEYS)
 b'\x83\xa1A\x03\xa1a\x01\xa2\xc3\xa4\x02'
 ```

-This is the same sorting behavior as the standard library.

 `dataclass` also serialize as maps but this has no effect on them.